Great roundleaf bat: Description

 The great roundleaf bat is similar in appearance to the closely related intermediate roundleaf bat (H. larvatus).
 However, the great roundleaf bat is larger and possesses four, not three, lateral accessory leaflets on each side of the main noseleaf.
 This bat has a forearm length up to 9.8 cm, and weighs up to 60 g.
-After an experiment published by Kathryn Knight, in which they painted the accessory leaflets and the ears and videotaped, it was concluded that when they clicked the leaflets closed and their ears bent down.
+After an experiment published by Kathryn Knight, in which they painted the accessory leaflets and the ears and videotaped them, it was concluded that when they clicked, the leaflets closed and their ears bent down.
 When listening to the clicking they opened their noseleaf and their ears.

 Biology

 Reproduction

 It breeds once a year and gives birth to two young.
 Females have been found pregnant from January to early May, while the young were seen attached to their mothers from February to June.

 Diet

 The bat is insectivorous, with its diet mainly being composed of beetles, butterflies and moths, flies, and Hymenoptera.
 It has been observed foraging in cleared woodland, gardens, between avenues of trees, and around street lights.